Code-Institute-Submissions/family_organiser/readme.md

 I would like to add a merch shop for users to purchase back to school equitment and other family related items.

 - Also allow users to create custom pages to sell their own items.

+### Premium

+Also I am going to add a order number when the user makes a purchase so that their order can be tracked if there are problems with their payment.
+Meanwhile this will be tracked using stripe.

 ## Bugs